With spring on the horizon, it’s time to start thinking about the garden again.

 By the way, it doesn’t hurt to have a bit of humour in the garden:

 If you enjoyed this project, please pin and share.
 You can follow Birdz of a Feather right here (link in the footer) or via Bloglovin’ (click the button at the end of this post).
-You can also follow us on Pinterest and on our Youtube channel.
+You can also follow us on Pinterest, our Youtube channel, Instagram and on Facebook.

 If you enjoy gardening, or have plans to landscape this summer, check out some of our other garden features: